You would like to add those pretty small-cap figures to your fonts? It is so easy with Glyphs!

 That’s it.
 Glyphs will add the appropriate substitutions to your

-c2sc features once you push the Refresh button in File > Font Info > Features.
+c2sc features once you push the Update button in File > Font Info > Features.

-Multiple suffixes should be added in the order of the features as displayed in the Font Info.
+Multiple suffixes should be added in the order of the features as displayed in Font Info > Features.
 Then, Glyphs can still auto-generate the features for you.
 So, if you have a

 zero.zero in your font and want to have a small-cap variation of that one as well, then you simply call it